plumber-cd/argocd-autoscaler/DESIGN.md

 Implementations may vary, but for initial "default" implementation I am going into this with following assumptions.

-We're assuming Application Controller is ran as STS (although technically controller can use Deployment too, but result is undetermined if ArgoCD is in that mode) and in `legacy` sharding mode.
+We're assuming Application Controller is ran as STS and in `legacy` sharding mode.
 Thus, we are making sure none of their baked-in dynamic re-balancing aren't getting in our way.

 What happens then upon creating a new cluster but without a shard assignment -